We offer what’s called a low cost home ownership (LCHO) scheme to help first-time buyers to get on the property ladder.

-The schemes operate on a first come, first served basis and applications are assessed on affordability and in accordance with the allocations policy. .
+Low cost home ownership schemes at new housing developments are done on a first come, first served basis.
+Applications are assessed on affordability and in accordance with the allocations policy for the particular development.

 If you are considering applying for an LCHO scheme, please check whether you are eligible using the checklist below:

 - You are 18 years of age or over

 - You are unable to afford a home on full ownership suitable home